 This recipe is quite simple and requires only a handful of whole food ingredients.
 We can all do with an immune boost as the season changes.
-The variety of colours, use of potent bacteria fighters garlic and onion, as well as a bit of spice to boost your metabolism ensures that is exactly what you will get.
+The variety of colors, use of potent bacteria fighters garlic and onion, as well as a bit of spice to boost your metabolism ensures that is exactly what you will get.
 It only takes a few minutes to make, but can make quite a simple meal taste gourmet.

-This sauce carries all 5 flavours and includes a taste of heat.
-If you enjoy the heat of peppers, the jalapeno can be nice, but still not overpower the goldenberry flavour.
+This sauce carries all 5 flavors and includes a taste of heat.
+If you enjoy the heat of peppers, the jalapeno can be nice, but still not overpower the goldenberry flavor.
 If you prefer less heat, then leave out the hot pepper and add a touch of red pepper flakes.
 The heat adds depth, and is balanced by mint which cools it down, while adding another layer of chemical complexity in taste and easier digestion of your entire meal.

 To begin, place a sheet of aluminum or silicone on a baking tray, and preheat the oven to broil.
 Place the golden berries, garlic, jalapeno and onion on the sheet and allow to cook for 5-7 minutes directly under the heat until slightly wilted, and brown blotches appear.
-This direct heat deepens the complexity in flavours of the vegetables.
+This direct heat deepens the complexity in flavors of the vegetables.

 Next, combine vegetables with water, salt and pepper in your blender.
 Pulse several times to combine.
 Add the mint and oil, then pulse again until well chopped in.